Most recently updated on November 24, 2022

 The region was once served by Hiawatha Railroad trains that chugged between Chicago and Seattle through Bozeman, Billings, Helena and Missoula.
 That line was shuttered by Amtrak, but residents of rural Montana are hoping President Joe Biden, a big fan of trains, may find a way to bring it back.

 Even without the Hiawatha line, the economy in the Bozeman area has been booming lately with high tech, biotech and software companies.
 It was reported that in 2019 Montana’s high tech sector was growing 9 times faster than the state’s overall economy.
 That pace continued into 2020 when the Montana High Tech Business Alliance touted Bozeman as the state’s tech hub due to the presence of Montana State University and other factors.
+A high–tech summit was held in Bozeman in June 2022, highlighting the opportunities for that industry in Montana.

 For some residents, all this growth is a bit too much.
 They aren’t keen on large companies from out of state plunking down in a state that was built on home-grown industry.
 Some even drive with bumper stickers on their cars that say “Make Bozeman Montana Again.”
+Their concerns were on display in August 2022 at a hearing where city officials discussed plans to build an extension of Fowler Avenue through greenspace to accommodate traffic growth.

 Bozeman is the locale for the Museum of the Rockies.
 The facility, which opened in 1957, has exhibits that include dinosaur, the cultural history of Montana and the history of Rocky Mountains.
 It also houses the Siebel Dinosaur Complex with a vast collection of Tyrannosaurus Rex specimens.